judka-uriel/uriel-book/uriel_en.md

 supports Israel and the Jews, and therefore prospers, as it is said: “I will bless those who bless you, and him who curses you I will curse.”
-Therefore success accompanies countries that treat Jews well, while states that oppress Jews, such as Tsarist Russia and the USSR, are destroyed.
+Therefore success accompanies countries that treat Jews well, while states that oppress Jews, such as Czarist Russia and the USSR, are destroyed.
 This is indeed a clear indicator showing how much a given undertaking is pleasing to G‑d.

 > Let us confound their language, that they may not understand one another's speech.